pedromsantos/ts-kata/src/12_SmellyTicTacToe/README.md

 ## Your task

-Start by identifying the code smells, add comments where you find code smells.
+Identify the code smells, add comments where you find code smells.